 Ground-Mounted Solar Power Plants

 Ground-mounted fixed tilt systems suffer from fewer vulnerabilities than rooftop systems.
-In fact, wind load testing for these kinds of power plants almost always demonstrates that perimeter modules shelter those in the array interior.
+In fact, wind load testing for these power plants almost always demonstrates that perimeter modules shelter those in the array interior.
 Once you’re armed with this knowledge, you can incorporate such effects into your design and save costs on both material and labor.

 Calculate Wind Loads with WindLab Solar